-You know you're in for a grueling triceps workout when you smell the faint odor of burnt Brussel sprouts in the air.
-For scorched pots, burned pans and glass bakeware, it can be a daunting task to get rid of that brown, broiled-in gunk.
-I'll admit I've tossed a dish or two when the going got rough and the tar just wouldn't budge.
+You know you're in for a grueling triceps workout when the faint odor of burnt Brussels sprouts is in the air.
+For scorched pots, burned pans and glass bakeware, it can be a challenge to get rid of that brown, broiled-in gunk.

 - Dryer sheet

 1. Pour warm water into the dirty dish.